synonymdev/slashtags-feeds/README.md

 #### `feeds.randomID()`

-Generate a random string id to be used as the feedID.
+Generate a random string id good for using as the feedID.

 #### `await feeds.feed(feedID)`